jessfraz/blog/content/post/nerd-sniped-by-binfmt_misc.md

 :clisp:E::lisp::/usr/local/bin/clisp:OC
 ```

+`/usr/local/bin/clisp` is just my `binctr` generated binary with common lisp.

 And boom, now I can "dot slash" any `.lisp` file and it will run in my common
 lisp container.

-Obviously my container needed to be packaged with any dependencies and packages
+Obviously, my container needed to be packaged with any dependencies and packages
 I needed but I didn't need to install any of that shit on my host so I consider
 it a win.

 Imagine if an entire OS had all the languages packaged this way so that
-eveything could be "dot slashed" and executed but without actually installing
+everything could be "dot slashed" and executed but without actually installing
 the language to your host operating system.

 I think it would be dope.

-Thanks for tuning into this crazy blog post.
-Hacker news, you can shove your
+Thanks for tuning in for this crazy blog post.
+Catch ya later.
-comments right up your
+Hacker news, you can shove your comments right up your